The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 In older adults, higher cholesterol levels are often associated with better memory, preserved cognitive function, and increased longevity (6).
 Rather than being uniformly harmful, cholesterol may play a protective or adaptive role as the body ages, particularly within the nervous system.

-Myth #3: Statins Are Safe and Effective for Everyone
+Myth #3: Statins Are Not Risk-Free

 Statins are commonly prescribed as a first-line intervention for elevated LDL cholesterol.
 While they are effective at lowering LDL levels, they are not universally benign nor equally beneficial for all individuals.